DEFRA/ffc-pay-core/resources/testing/README.md

 As this tool relies on bash scripts, the .sh files need to have executable permission to operate.
 While this should be set automatically, should you have issues it is worth checking they are in place by doing the following:

-* Navigate to the directory where the script is saved, for example with SFI22 :
+* To give persmissions to individual data script, navigate to the directory where the script is saved, for example with SFI22 , by executing :
     `cd /resources/testing/documents/SFI22`,
-     then issue command :
+    * then issue command to change permissions :
      `chmod +x automate-query.sh`

-* For the automation-script this would be:
+* To give persmissions to main automation script, navigate to the directory where the script is saved by executing :
     `cd /resources/testing` ,
-    then issue command :
+    * then issue command to change permissions :
      `chmod +x automation-script.sh`

 ## Anatomy of the script execution